linroger/Wealth-of-Nations/Financial Markets and Institutions - Markdown/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Notes 2 – Corporate Bond Contracts.md

 ## Limitations On Liens

  Other than as provided below under "Exempted Liens and Sale-Lease-Back Transactions,  " neither MGM MIRAGE nor any of the Subsidiary Guarantors may issue,  assume,  or guarantee any indebtedness secured by a Lien upon any Principal Property or on any evidences of Indebtedness or shares of capital stock of,  or other ownership interests in,  any Subsidiaries (regardless of whether the Principal Property,  Indebtedness,  capital stock,  or ownership interests were acquired before or after the date of the indenture) without effectively providing that the notes shall be secured equally and ratably with (or prior to) such Indebtedness so long as such Indebtedness shall be so secured,  except that this restriction will not apply to: (a) Liens existing on the date of original issuance of the notes; (b) - (l) [other exceptions]
 Restrictions on Sale and Leaseback Transactions: A sale-and-leaseback transaction is almost equivalent,  economically,  to secured borrowing.
 Firm sells an asset to another firm (e.g. GE Capital) and simultaneously enters a long-term contract to lease the same asset.
 If the firm defaults on the contract,  the owner can take back the asset.
 If the lease term covers the economic life of the asset,  this is very,  very close to secured borrowing (note that the owner gets to keep the asset after the lease expires,  but its economic life is over).
 So this is similar to the negative pledge clause.
 However,  it is not possible to pledge some of the value of the sold asset to the bondholders,  so what this restriction says instead is that sale-and-leaseback is OK as long as the sale proceeds either

 - Buy new assets that are available to the bondholders,  or - Are spent on retiring MGM debt.
 Other than as provided below under " - Exempted Liens and Sale and Lease-Back Transactions,  " neither MGM MIRAGE nor any Subsidiary Guarantor will enter into any Sale and Lease-Back Transaction unless either:
- (i) [the notes would also be secured by the property] or (ii)[MGM spends the sale proceeds paying down debt].
+ (i) the notes would also be secured by the property or (ii)MGM spends the sale proceeds paying down debt.
-Exempted Liens and Sale and Lease-Back Transactions [MGM can enter into such transactions for up to 15% of its Consolidated Net Tangible Assets].
+Exempted Liens and Sale and Lease-Back Transactions MGM can enter into such transactions for up to 15% of its Consolidated Net Tangible Assets.
 Consolidation,  Merger,  and Sale of Assets This just says that MGM will not be involved in a merger or acquisition,  either as acquirer or target,  unless
 - The resulting firm is still a U.S. firm responsible for paying this bond - The merger does not cause a default.
 This prospectus does not contain some other common bond covenants,  such as
 	- Dividend and share-repurchase restrictions
 	- Asset-sale restrictions
 	- Requirements to maintain and/or insure assets.
-With any covenant,  the key questions are
+- With any covenant,  the key questions are
 	- What bad incentives does it address?
-- What good actions does it interfere with? - Does the benefit of the first outweigh the costs of the second?
+	- What good actions does it interfere with?
+	- Does the benefit of the first outweigh the costs of the second?

 ## Rights of Creditors Upon Default

 Following the covenants,  the indenture lists the **Events of Default**:
- a) Default on interest beyond a 30-day grace period b) Default on principal when it's due c) Acceleration of any other sufficiently big debt of MGM
+ a) Default on interest beyond a 30-day grace period
+ b) Default on principal when it's due
+ c) Acceleration of any other sufficiently big debt of MGM
  d) A sufficiently big judgment against MGM
- e) Default on any *other* covenants,  if *either* i) the trustee wants to pursue this,  or ii) the trustee does not want to pursue it but holders of at least 25% of the bond do want to pursue it,  and holders of no more than 50% of the bond disagree Reading further down,  we can condense the legalese to the following: So to put it another way,  if the debtor defaults,  then
+ e) Default on any *other* covenants,  if *either*

+ - i) the trustee wants to pursue this,  or
+ - ii) the trustee does not want to pursue it but holders of at least 25% of the bond do want to pursue it,  and holders of no more than 50% of the bond disagree
+Reading further down,  we can condense the legalese to the following: So to put it another way,  if the debtor defaults,  then

 - If the default is a failure to pay this bond on time,  then every creditor has the individual right to take legal action to force payment.
 This sort of default is called a *financial default*
 - But if the default is on anything else,  i.e. a *covenant default*,  then the trustee has the right to take action,  but individual creditors *do not*.
 Instead,  we see that: o A majority (by value) of bondholders can tell the trustee what to do o A quarter of bondholders can take action,  *provided that* a majority does not oppose them So while it might seem that a bondholder can pursue any failure on an indenture,  in fact,  his rights are more limited than that.